iZwag/ha-gullburet/README.md

 - Tibber: Local electricity ratings, including fees
 - Elvia: Electrical grid usage, variable and fixed price rating, including fees

+#### How I made my Zigbee network more reliable

+- Switched to a PoE Zigbee coordinator, to escape the previous USB-stick solution which is at the mercy reliability-wise of its host's power management - which in the case of the RPi is horrible
+- Switched from **ZHA** to **Zigbee2MQTT** because it is compatible with more devices.
+[Check the compatibility list for Zigbee devices here](https://zigbee.blakadder.com/all.html), and it is more configurable.
+- Intentionally chose a specific Zigbee-channel to reduce interference with Wi-Fi.
+[This article explains overlapping channels between Wi-Fi and Zigbee](https://www.metageek.com/training/resources/zigbee-wifi-coexistence/).
+I use Wi-Fi channels 6 and 11 for guest and IoT 2.4GHz Wi-Fis respectively, so I chose Zigbee channel 11 (equal to Wi-Fi channel 1) to be as away from these as possible.
+- Connected the Zigbee coordinator with a 3m cable away from the host, as well as away from Wi-Fi APs and big metal objects.
+- Add relaying devices first to the network (devices powered by wire), starting with the closest ones to the coordinator first.
+Then add edge devices (powered by battery) last.
+This enables a strong mesh-network.

-### Floorplan
+### How I made the 3D Floorplan

 The Floorplan-view is built up of different layers of pre-rendered PNGs.
 Take a look in the `/www/floorplan`-directory of the repo to see the images.
 Images was created like this:
-1. Download and install the free, available software, Sweet Home 3D.
+1. Download and install the free software, Sweet Home 3D.
 Also get the available furniture/interior model packages that are also available for free, that must be downloaded separately.
 2. Create the 2D floor plan of the house, and place furniture to cover your desired level of fidelity.
 3. In the 3D view, edit heights, depths, widths, material, shinyness, elevation, rotation and so on for furniture, walls, floors as your heart desires.
 Also add light sources.
 4. Find a nice point of view and save it.
 It will serve as the POV to make all renderings from.